kaharjan/UyNeRel/README.md

 Abiderexiti, K., M. Maimaiti, T. Yibulayin and A. Wumaier (2016).
 Annotation Schemes for Constructing Uyghur Named Entity Relation Corpus.
 The 20th International Conference on Asian Language Processing (IALP 2016)
 [[IALP2016]](http://chinese.csie.ncku.edu.tw/IALP2016/Accepted%20Papers.html)

-Thanks for Jesse's revision for camera-ready version of the paper.
+Thanks for Jesse Peacock's (at the Charles University) revision for camera-ready version of the paper.

 LICENSE
 ==========